In the Kitch

 • 3 tablespoons flour

-• ½ cup beer - (dark beer for deeper flavor or amber ale)
+• ½ cup beer - dark beer (Guinness) for deeper flavor, IPA, amber ale or lager

 • 1 teaspoon Dijon mustard